CDO in Nairobi, Kenya

-Jacopo Ottaviani is an ICFJ Knight Fellow and works as data editor at Code for Africa.
+Jacopo Ottaviani is an ICFJ Knight Fellow and works as CCO at Code for Africa.
 He is busy building teams of developers, designers and storytellers to produce cross-border journalism and develop digital tools for media and civic engagement, in Africa and beyond.

 He is experienced in data journalism, digital cartography, immersive storytelling and transnational data projects, and builds narratives and visualisations around data and fieldwork.
 His works have been published by, among others, DER SPIEGEL, El País, Al Jazeera International, De Correspondent and Internazionale.

 He is co-author of The Migrants' Files, a cross-border data project that uncovered exclusive information on the human and economic costs of immigration in Europe.
 The project was awarded with the Data Journalism Awards 2014 and the European Media Prize 2015.

 In 2015 he made the web-documentary E-waste Republic which was awarded with the DIG Awards 2015 and the Lorenzo Natali Media Prize 2015.